 I do sometimes find that the expository component of creative writing comes easier given my technical writing background.
 This is because I face the following kind of scenario almost every day: “Here’s what X is and how to use it, in words that aren’t from another planet.”

 But the Player’s Handbook is not a novel, and its manner of explanation does not translate precisely to expositions in creative writing.
 An author may dive straight into a simple paragraph-style exposition, but will often add humor and colloquialisms to keep things engaging.
 Other times they weave the exposition between bits of action, or fuse it with character dialog so that you hardly recognize it for what it is.
 They rarely if ever use structured formatting (tables, lists, subheadings) or pictures.
 It is very different with technical writers.
 The closest they get to dialog is writing FAQs or developing training tutorials that involve characters and scripts.
 Humor and colloquialisms, while occasionally used, are uncommon because they risk ambiguity and don’t translate well into other languages.
-So while exposition is undoubtedly an area of overlap, it is by no means of straightforward match.
+So while exposition is undoubtedly an area of overlap, it is by no means a straightforward match.

 Show, don’t tell.
 Everyone who’s written a story has probably heard this phrase at least once in their life.